Lattice: A Confidence-Gated Hybrid System for Uncertainty-Aware Sequential Prediction with Behavioral Archetypes: Related Work

 \subsection{Out-of-Distribution Detection}

 OOD detection methods identify when test data differs from training data.
-Our confidence gating mechanism provides an emergent, coarse-grained, domain-specific signal that indicates when learned archetypes are not applicable, by refusing activation when test embeddings are far from training archetypes.
-This is not a general-purpose OOD detector, but rather a pattern-validity signal specific to the learned archetypes.
+Our confidence gating mechanism provides an emergent, coarse-grained signal for when learned archetypes are inapplicable by withholding activation when embeddings leave the training support.
+This is not a general-purpose OOD detector, but a pattern-validity signal tied to the learned archetypes.